CongducPham/LowCostLoRaGw/gw_full_latest/README-TTN.md

 - if `["radio_conf"]["mode"]` is 11 **AND** `["status_conf"]["ttn_status"]` is true then `scripts/ttn/ttn_stats.py` will be called periodically by the `post_status_processing_gw.py` status loop (which is called by `post-processing_gw.py`) to report the gateway status on TTN.
 You can therefore always leave `["status_conf"]["ttn_status"]` to true and status will be reported to TTN only when you are using LoRaWAN mode, i.e. `["radio_conf"]["mode"]` is 11.

-In both cases, native LoRaWAN and encapsulated encrypted, once everything is set up, go to your TTN console and search for your device.
+In both cases, i.e. native (encrypted) LoRaWAN and encapsulated encrypted, once everything is set up, go to your TTN console and search for your device.
 Go to the `Data` tab to see your packets arriving on TTN.

 Enjoy!
 C. Pham